 Cabbage varieties

-Cabbage is a favourite in the garden in so many parts of the world.
+Cabbage is a favorite in the garden in so many parts of the world.
 No wonder there are so many varieties in color, shape, hardiness, and taste.

 Green (or white) cabbage varieties come in different sizes and shapes, red cabbage is higher in vitamins A and C, savoy cabbage with crinkled outer leaves, pointed cabbage with conical heads, and Chinese cabbage.

-By choosing your favourite, note how much time you have to grow it.
+By choosing your favorite, note how much time it needs to mature.
 We choose early summer varieties.
 Our winters are too cold for growing cabbage.

 Starting cabbage seeds

 Cabbage is a winter crop.
 Heat is not in its favor.
-Also, the cabbage butterflies that come out as it gets warmer can bring a lot of damage.
 We start cabbage very early and plant it out about a month before our last frost day.
 See our indoor seed starting schedule.
 We cover seed starting in detail in this blog article.

-What is unique about cabbage, they do not like it warm.
+What is unique about cabbage is that they do not like it warm.
 After germination if possible give them a bright and cool place to grow.

 A greenhouse is a great place to grow cabbage seedlings.
 It gives the plants sufficient natural light, so they do not get leggy.
 If you have a leggy cabbage seedling transplant it deeper into the soil.